-Immediately upon arriving to this charming hotel (so charming there are only 24 luxurious rooms and suites), you feel as if you’ve arrived at an English garden or a luxurious country inn.
+Immediately upon arriving at this charming hotel (so charming there are only 24 luxurious rooms and suites), you feel as if you’ve arrived at an English garden or a luxurious country inn.
 This is truly a wine country get away like no other I have ever seen or experienced.
 From the moment I checked in I knew it was a really incredible place.
 Form being escorted to my car to get my bags and getting checked into my room to the lovely welcome snack awaiting my arrival (see more of that below), this hotel continued to surprise and delight me throughout my stay.
 It truly is about anticipating each and every guest’s needs, and those needs beyond, that sets the Farmhouse Inn apart from some of it’s neighbors.

 The heavenly pool.
 During my stay, there were literally 4 people tops at the pool.
 The day I arrived, just me and my friend Kelsey were at the pool which was so heavenly.
 It really felt like our own private home, not a hotel, although when the hotel staff checked on you in order to refill your bottled water or to offer pool snacks (like my favorite salsa which was the welcome snack), that is when I was reminded that I was at a hotel.
 Not just any hotel, in fact, but one with such excellent service that you can relax and feel right at home…

 Our deluxe loft room.
-I loved the fire place adjoining the bedroom and the private patio (shown below), and the cozy yet shabby chic-esque decor.
+I loved the fireplace adjoining the bedroom and the private patio (shown below), and the cozy yet shabby chic-esque decor.
 It was both luxurious and elevated, while still remaining homey.
 The perfect balance!